 ESP Academic Plan:

-The two remaining courses can be selected from a variety of advanced electives in either Organizational Studies, Advanced Research Methods courses, or Data Methods-intensive electives from Economics (see list below).
-(It is preferred that these courses should be advanced electives rather than BEO foundation classes, however some foundation classes may be acceptable.)
+The two remaining courses can be selected from a variety of advanced electives in either Organizational Studies, Advanced Research Methods courses, or Data Methods-intensive electives from Economics.
+(It is preferred that these courses should be advanced electives rather than BEO foundation classes, however, some foundation classes may be acceptable.)
 Given year-to-year changes in faculty and course availability, this is a flexible list of example courses, and the student is encouraged to consult with their Track Advisor, the BEO Faculty Director, or the BEO Associate Director for current listings of appropriate courses.
-In addition to courses that provide theory and methods, classes that also require project, research or field work with a community partner are encouraged.
+In addition to courses that provide theory and methods, classes that also require a project, research or fieldwork with a community partner are encouraged.

 Examples of Elective Courses for BEO Engaged Scholars:

 Either advanced substantive courses or advanced methods courses could be chosen to complete an ESP program in BEO.
 Substantive courses should in some way address the issues relevant to the student’s ESP mission statement.
 Advanced methods courses should help build skills in primary data collection methods that would help the student achieve his/her ESP goals.
 The following is a non-exhaustive list of such courses (NOTE: ALL COURSES BELOW ARE ACCEPTABLE BEO TRACK ELECTIVE OR METHODS OPTIONS):